What is a Florida Warranty Deed?

 And the said party of the first part does hereby fully warrant the title to said land, and will defend the same against the lawful claims of all persons whomsoever.”

-The language used in the sample warranty deed form is somewhat archaic.
+The language used in the statutory warranty deed form is archaic.
 Many attorneys in Florida will use more modern language when drafting a warranty deed.

 Cost of Warranty Deed in Florida